GwadaLUG/pico-read-speaker/README.md

 How to use this script:

-selected your text and copy (ctrl + c) and executed a command terminal
+selected your text and copy (ctrl+c) and executed a command terminal

-    - $ ./text2wav.py
+    $ ./text2wav.py

-In the directory will generate the article1.wav file article2.wav ... good listening.
+In the directory will generate the article1.wav file article2.wav ...

+Good listening.

 TODO: